 (3) Katz’s Gluten-Free Multi-Purpose Dough

-While not labeled “puff pastry,” Katz’s gluten-free multi-purpose dough looks like puff pastry dough and is recommended to be used to make many of the foods that require puff pastry.
-The dough is gluten-, dairy-, nut- and soy-free.
+While not called “puff pastry” per se, Katz’s gluten-free multi-purpose dough looks like puff pastry dough and is recommended for making many foods that require puff pastry.
+The dough is gluten, dairy, nut, and soy-free.
 It contains eggs.
+It’s kosher parve too.

 What to Make with Puff Pastry